DEVXIX/LumaPlus/README.md

 # Welcome to Luma Plus

-Hi here's a quick guide on how to use **Luma Island **.
+Hi here's a quick guide on how to use LumaPlus .
 If you want to play the game with more than 4 people by using **BepinEx 5.6 and Luma Island** that can be downloaded from the Repo

 # Files